-INDS 399 Co-op Training Experience 1(1.0) ---

-Each student must complete 8 weeks of practical training in an area related to his/her field of interest.
+INDS 399 Co-op Training Experience 1(1,0) Each studen t must complete 8 weeks of practical training in an area related to his/her field of interest.
 This Co-op work experience is usually fulfilled during the Summer Semester of the third year into the program.
-Students are required to submit a formal report, and/or poster, and make a formal presentation about their Co-op experience.
-Prerequisite: ENGL 217; Senior Standing.
+Students are required t o submit a formal report, and/or poster, and make a formal presentation about their Co-op experience.
+Prerequisite: ENGL 217 ; Senior Standing.

-INDS 411 Design Studio III: Space, Practicality & Ethics 3(2,2)

-This course aims at preparing students for the real-life through projects that reveal the various technical and creative considerations that should be looked into.
-Limitations and restrictions of projects such as client needs, municipal codes & regulations, and others are explored in order to present a clear image of work.
-Concept development and an understanding of intricate spatial and programmatic requirements are achieved.
-Students also investigate moving spaces, which are mobile, deployable and compact.
-Prerequisite: INDS 311.
+INDS 411 Design Studio III: Space, Practicality & Ethics 3(2,2) various tech and restriction others are ex and an under aims at preparing students for the real-life through proje nical and creative considerations that should be looked ons of projects such as client needs, municipal codes & kplored in order to present a clear image of work.
+Con- standing of intricate spatial and programmatic requirement o investigate moving spaces, which are mobile, deploya IVINDS 311. d into.
+Limitations & regulations, and cept development ents are achieved.

-INDS 412 Design Studio IV 3(2,2)

-This course focuses on the full development of the concept proposal written in the senior project proposal course.
-The senior project should be a comprehensive design, a complete set of architectural drawings, selected details, 3D renderings, and a presentation model.
-The Senior Project is intended to prepare the student for the demands of the professional market.
-Prerequisite: INDS 411.
+INDS 412 Design Studio IV 3(2,2) This course focuses on the full development of the concept propo sal written in the ct proposal course.
+The senior project should be a comp a complete set of architectural drawings, selected details, 3D re enderings, and a presentation model.
+The Senior Project is intended to prepare th e student for the demands of the professional market.
+Prerequisi te: INDS 411.

-INDS 415 Senior Project Proposal 3(3,0)

-In this course, students will research and develop an advanced conceptual framework to inform the direction of the design and presentation of their senior project.
+INDS 415 Senior Project Proposal 3(3,0) to inform the e, students will research and develop an advanced cond direction of the design and presentation of their senior project.
 It focuses on the development of a comprehensive design concept that is integrated theoretically and spatially through the preliminary development of schematic diagrams and sketches, architectural drawings and a presentation model.
 Students will investigate a selected topic in the field of interior design and will conduct an extensive research to propose a final project and present a proper academic paper.
-Prerequisite: INDS 311; Co-req: INDS 411.
+Prerequisite: INDS 311; Co-reg: INDS 411.

-INDS 420 Exhibition Design 3(3.0)
+INDS 420 Exhibition Design